fknop/hapi-pagination/README.md

 The plugin will generate a metadata object alongside your resources, you can customize this object with the following options:

-* name: The name of the metadata object.
+* `name`: The name of the metadata object.
 Default is 'meta'.
-* count: The number of rows returned.
+* `count`: The number of rows returned.
 Default name is count.
 Enabled by default.
-* totalCount: The total numbers of rows available.
+* `totalCount`: The total numbers of rows available.
 Default name is totalCount.
   Enabled by default.
-* pageCount: The total number of pages available.
+* `pageCount`: The total number of pages available.
 Default name is pageCount, enabled by default.
-* self: The link to the requested page.
+* `self`: The link to the requested page.
 Default name is self, enabled by default.
-* previous: The link to the previous page.
+* `previous`: The link to the previous page.
 Default name is previous, enabled by default. null if no previous page is available.
-* next: Same than previous but with next page.
+* `next`: Same than previous but with next page.
-* first: Same than previous but with first page.
+* `first`: Same than previous but with first page.
-* last: Same than previous but with last page.
+* `last`: Same than previous but with last page.
-* page: The page number requested.
+* `page`: The page number requested.
 Default name is page, disabled by default.
-* limit: The limit requested.
+* `limit`: The limit requested.
 Default name is limit, disabled by default.

 #### The results

-* name: the name of the results array, results by default.
+* `name`: the name of the results array, results by default.
-* reply: Object with:
+* `reply`: Object with:
-	+ paginate: The name of the paginate method (see below), paginate by default.
+    + `paginate`: The name of the paginate method (see below), paginate by default.

 #### The routes

-* include: An array of routes that you want to include, support \*.
+* `include`: An array of routes that you want to include, support \*.
   Default to '\*'.
-* exclude: An array of routes that you want to exclude.
+* `exclude`: An array of routes that you want to exclude.
 Useful when include is '\*'.
 Default to empty array.
-* override: An array ob object containing: (default to empty array)
+* `override`: An array ob object containing: (default to empty array)
-	+ routes: An array of routes for which you want to override the defaults.
+    + `routes`: An array of routes for which you want to override the defaults.
-	+ limit: The overrided limit.
+    + `limit`: The overrided limit.
-	+ page: The overrided page.
+    + `page`: The overrided page.

 #### reply.paginate(Array, [totalCount])